4/30/2025

 CFO

-I'd say there has been a bit of customer change on some of those module products.
-We can't hide away from that.
-We know we are putting in place really strong foundations to build those revenues back up on the modules.
-So I think we are very confident about them.
+I'd say there has been a bit of customer churn on some of those module products.
+I think we can't hide away from that, but I think also we know we're putting in place really strong foundations to build those revenues back up on the modules.
+So I think we're very confident about them.
 But yeah, there has been a couple of customer losses, particularly on the shape side.

 speaker